Netcracker/KubeMarine/documentation/Maintenance.md

             - --v=3
 ```

-More information:
+For more information, refer to:
 * [https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/)
 * [https://github.com/ondat/trousseau/wiki/Trousseau-Deployment](https://github.com/ondat/trousseau/wiki/Trousseau-Deployment)

 ### Disabling Encryption

-The first step of disabling encryption is to make `identity` provider default for encryption, according to the enabling the `EncryptionConfiguration` should be similar to the following example:
+The first step of disabling encryption is to make the `identity` provider default for encryption.
+The enabling of `EncryptionConfiguration` should be similar to the following example:

 ```yaml
 apiVersion: apiserver.config.k8s.io/v1